nodejs/node/doc/api/n-api.md

 operation as defined in [Section 24.1.1.2][] of the ECMAScript Language Specification.

-## Working with JavaScript Properties
+## Working with JavaScript properties

 N-API exposes a set of APIs to get and set properties on JavaScript objects.
 Some of these types are documented under [Section 7][] of the